 One of the Biggest German Festivals

-The camping of the Hurricane Festival will open on Thursday 16.00 and you have to leave again on Monday morning (12.00).
+The camping of the Hurricane Festival will open on Thursday 11.00 AM and you have to leave again on Monday around lunchtime (12.00).
+During Hurricane the organisation asks to respect the sleeping hours between 02.00 and 08.00.
+If this is something positive or negative is totally up to you.
+I remember camping directly next to a 24h-stage on Feel Festival once, and I would’ve loved some sleeping hours.
 All additional information can be found on the website below.

 Address: Eichenring, Scheeßel

 Date: 22 tot 24 June 2018

 Line-up: Pennywise, The Prodigy, The Offspring, Moonbootica, Martin Jensen, London Grammar and many more…

 Name: Hurricane Festival 2018 Address: Eichenring, Scheeßel Distance to Berlin: 350 km Date: 22 tot 24 June 2018 Price: 199€ Website: www.hurricane.de Music: Bands, Artists, DJs Amount of Days: 3 Line-up: Pennywise, The Prodigy, The Offspring, Moonbootica, Martin Jensen, London Grammar and many more…